 For the convenience of employed persons, the majority of the University's graduate courses are offered in the late afternoon, evening, and on Saturday.
-Most graduate courses in the Master of Arts programs are available on an eight-week format.
-Graduate students are expected to assume responsibility for knowing policies governing their program, registration, change of schedule, withdrawal, and other policies and procedures of the Graduate Program.
+Most graduate courses are available on an eight-week format.
+Graduate students are expected to assume responsibility for knowing policies governing their program, registration, change of schedule, withdrawal, and other policies and procedures of the University.
 For information about their curriculum and graduate policies, students may call their advisor or the Dean of Graduate Studies and Research.